-The AHA urges Congress to direct CMS to withdraw the final rule on Medicaid provider pass-through payments in Medicaid managed care.
+The AHA urges CMS to withdraw the final rule on Medicaid provider pass-through payments in Medicaid managed care.
 We are concerned that this further limitation on pass-through payment programs could adversely affect hospitals dependent on these supplemental payments.